Skip to main content

 Container Summary

-1 ALS from Alexander W. Lufborough to his father, Nathan Lufborough (the first), from on board the U.S.S.
+1 ALS from Alexander W. Lufborough to his father, Nathan Lufborough, from on board the U.S.S.
 Constitution, (1 Oct 1814).
 Folder also includes xeroxes of newsclippings concerning Charles W. Lyons, S.J., President of Georgetown University.
 Lyons used the letter to help raise funds to preserve the ship in the Georgetown and greater Catholic community, pointing out that Alexander Lufborough had been a student the College from 1810 to 1812.
 Also in the folder is a typescript of the letter.

 Subjects and Associated Physical Materials